intake/intake/docs/source/quickstart.rst

 Opening a Catalog
 -----------------

-A :term:`Catalog` is a collection of data sources, with the type and arguments prescribed for each, and arbitrary metadata about each source.
+A :term:`Catalog` is an inventory of data sources, with the type and arguments prescribed for each, and arbitrary metadata about each source.
 In the simplest case, a catalog can be described by a file in YAML format, a ":term:`Catalog file`".
 In real usage, catalogues can be defined in a number of ways, such as remote